TheRayG/deepracer-log-analysis/LogAnalysis_Blog.md

 # A Data-driven Approach to Training & Tuning AWS DeepRacer Reinforcement Learning Models
+*How I used Log Analysis to drive data-driven experiments to win the F1 DeepRacer ProAm Race*

 ## What is AWS DeepRacer?
+AWS DeepRacer is the world’s first global autonomous racing league, driven by reinforcement learning.
+It is

 ## Winning the F1 ProAm Event in May 2020